TexasInstruments/edgeai-tidl-tools/README.md

 |Ubuntu 18.04 |3.6|

 </div>

 - We have also validated under docker container in PC.
 Use [Dockerfile](./Dockerfile) for the list of dependencies installed on top of ubuntu 18.04 base line.
+  - We recommend docker based X86_PC setup to avoid running into any dependencies related issues

 ### Setup on X86_PC and TI's development board
   - Make sure you have all permission for the current directory before proceeding